 Are you ready to defend it?
-The TAIMScore™ Assessor Workshop is a one-day, instructor-led virtual training that gives practitioners a repeatable, audit-ready framework for AI risk management.
+The TAIMScore™ Assessor Workshop is a one-day, instructor-led virtual training that gives practitioners a repeatable, audit-ready framework for AI risk management — across 72 measurable controls.

 TAIMScore™ is a Trusted AI Model framework — a maturity assessment and risk management training platform providing guardrails for Safe, Secure, Responsible, and Trustworthy AI use cases.
 The community platform aligns with global standards including NIST AI RMF, ISO/IEC 42001, SOC2, and the EU AI Act.